Never Forget (Take That song)

 "Never Forget" is a song recorded by English boy band Take That, included as the sixth track on their third studio album, Nobody Else (1995).
-Written by Gary Barlow, it features Howard Donald on lead vocals.
-The song was released on 24 July 1995 and became the band's seventh number one on the UK Singles Chart, remaining at number one for three weeks.
+Written by Gary Barlow and produced by Brothers in Rhythm and Dave James, it features Howard Donald on lead vocals.

+A remixed version of the song produced by Jim Steinman was released as a single on 24 July 1995 by RCA and BMG and became the band's seventh number one on the UK Singles Chart, remaining at number one for three weeks.
 Robbie Williams left the band during the promotion of the song.

 Song information

 The song was written by Gary Barlow and sung mostly by Howard Donald.
 Robbie Williams has a short solo section in the middle of the song and his vocals are also featured before the final chorus.
+There is also a remix with Barlow having a solo part after Williams' part, but this remix remains unreleased.
+In addition to Williams, Jason Orange, Mark Owen, and Barlow all have parts in the song.

-Courtesy of a remix by producer Jim Steinman, the single version contains heavier, more robust instrumentation, with brass arrangements and additional vocals from the Henllan Boys Choir.
-It also features a short instrumental intro taken from Verdi's Requiem.
+Courtesy of a remix by producer Jim Steinman, the single version contains heavier, more robust instrumentation, with brass arrangements and additional vocals from the Henllan Boys Choir, led by Ally Stubbs.
+It also features a short instrumental intro taken from the Tuba mirum of Verdi's Requiem.
+Steinman had been chosen due to his work on Meat Loaf's Bat Out of Hell, an album Barlow's brother owned and listened to frequently.
+Barlow attended the overdubbing sessions in New York, which were followed by the recording of Celine Dion's version of "It's All Coming Back to Me Now".
+The single mix was premiered on Simon Mayo's Radio 1 show on 3 July 1995.

 The song was mimed by the leading characters in the series finale in the fourth series of Shameless and used in 2006 for the "Take That: The Ultimate Tour" finale.
 Currently the track has sold over 600,000 copies in the UK and received a Platinum certification.

 "Sunday to Saturday" was issued as a single in Japan instead of "Never Forget" and reached number nine.
 However, "Never Forget" still managed to chart in the lower sections of its singles chart.